apollodao/cw-vault-standard/README.md

 To create a vault contract that adheres to the standard, all you need to do is import the `VaultStandardExecuteMsg` and `VaultStandardQueryMsg` enums and use them in the entrypoints of your contracts.

 The `VaultStandardExecuteMsg` and `VaultStandardQueryMsg` enums define a set of variants that should be enough to cover most vault contract use cases, and all vaults that adhere to the standard must implement all of the provided default variants.
-If however your use case requires additional variants, please see the section on [defining an extension](#how-to-use-extensions).
+If however your use case requires additional variants, please see the section on [how to use extensions](#how-to-use-extensions).

 ## Description and specification of ExecuteMsg variants